IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

    std::shared_ptr<int> ptr(new int); // allocation of new int on heap

 The allocated int (or any other object within :code:`std:shared_ptr`) is called **managed object**.
-In contrast to unique pointer, object managed by shared pointer can be shared with as many shared pointers as we like.
+In contrast to the unique pointer, an object managed by a shared pointer can be shared with as many shared pointers as we like.

 .. code-block:: cpp